bcdataca/workshop2017/content/post/workshop-description.md

 lectures and afternoon hands-on [mini-projects](../mini-projects).
 The second week will cover [advanced topics in data science](../advanced-topics) through morning lectures hosted by a diverse range of professors; and 5 [week-long projects](../../#projects) in teams of 10, each led by an industry mentor.
+A [first week schedule](../../talk/first-week-schedule) and [second week schedule](../../talk/second-week-schedule) are available.

 Prior to the workshop will be a prequel workshop covering requisite aspects of elementary mathematics and programming that will be assumed as background.
 For